ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-inserting.md

 <info-box info>
 	⚠️ **New import paths**

 	Starting with {@link updating/update-to-42 version 42.0.0}, we changed the format of import paths.
 This guide uses the new, shorter format.
-Refer to the {@link getting-started/legacy-getting-started/legacy-imports Packages in legacy setup} guide if you use an older version of CKEditor&nbsp;5.
+Refer to the {@link getting-started/legacy-getting-started/legacy-imports Packages in the legacy setup} guide if you use an older version of CKEditor&nbsp;5.
 </info-box>

 Using the URL of an image, the user may paste it into the editor.
 To enable this option, install the `ImageInsert` plugin and add the `insertImage` toolbar item to the toolbar (it replaces the standard `uploadImage` button).